Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 Twelve modules that take a .NET team from "we keep hearing about agents" to actually shipping one — without anyone learning Python or pretending they enjoy Jupyter notebooks.

 New to the jargon?
 An **agent** is just a program that lets a language model decide which of your own functions to call, and when.
 Demystifying that one sentence is the whole course — so if you're a manager or a curious non-coder, you can read the openers and "Objective" of each module and follow the story without touching the labs.
+There's a [plain-English glossary](#plain-english-glossary) at the foot of this page for everything else.

 **Audience:** Experienced .NET engineers with no prior AI/LLM, Python, or Model Context Protocol (MCP) experience.
 If you've spent a decade shipping line-of-business C# and have been nodding along in meetings about "agentic workflows," this is for you.